- Autism NJ

 - Contains information about teaching handwashing to children, how to do ABA, speech, and OT therapy at home, behavior management techniques, how to teach at home (including links to websites on various subjects), and more.

 - Wolf + Friends

 - Available as a free app through the App Store and Google Play, this resource enables you to meet moms in your area who are raising children with special needs.
-Contains homeschooling resources, free articles, Zoom video chats, and a directory of specialists in particular fields.
+Contains remote learning resources, free articles, Zoom video chats, and a directory of specialists in particular fields.